RocketChat/docs-old/developer-guides/iframe-integration/authentication/README.md

 When enabled Rocket.Chat first do an `XMLHttpRequest` to the `iFrame API` URL trying to see if the user is already logged in at the third party website.
 If that doesn't succeed then Rocket.Chat will present the `Iframe URL` within an `iframe`, so the user logs in on the third party website which means he is authenticated on Rocket.Chat as well.

+We have developed an example app written in NodeJS in order to help you understanding this authentication flow.
+Please take a look at https://github.com/RocketChat/iframe-auth-example

 ## Configuring

 ### API URL and API Method